reach-sh/reach-lang/docs/src/guide/invariants/index.md

 Let's look at the RSVP application.
 This DApp is more complicated than the @{seclink("tut")} tutorial, but the same principles apply.
 We'll write invariants for the conditions of the `{!rsh} while` loop and the balance.
-The one difference in this application is that one of the conditions, `done`, will be verified with a `check`, which is a dynamic assertion, rather than an invariant.
+The one difference in this application is that one of the conditions, `done`, will be verified with a `{!rsh} check`, which is a dynamic assertion, rather than an invariant.

 ``` rsh
 load: /examples/rsvp-6-vevt/index.rsh